Aar7/se_project_aroundtheus/README.md

 _Major_

-1. Added responsive modal for edit feature.
-JS not implemented.
+> `03-29-2024`

+1. Added functionality to modal.
+Profile edit button, modal save and close buttons are functional.
+Entries can be saved for profile header and description before refreshing.
+2. Added JS to enable cards to be dynamically generated based on precoded values and future implementation of profile 'add' button to allow users to add cards.

 _Minor_